statnett/Talk2PowerSystem/data/subset-ontology/README.md

 ERROR: Property 'cimr:equipment_Terminals' refers to an undefined 'inverseOf: cimr:terminal.Equipment' in 'range: iri'
 ERROR: Property 'cimr:terminal_Equipment' refers to an undefined 'inverseOf: cimr:equipment.Terminals' in 'range: iri'
 ```
+- Added `cimr:EquipmentOrContainer` as superclass of `cim:ConductingEquipment` and `cim:EquipmentContainer`
 - Added domain/range to `cimr.ttl`
-- Concatenated the same to the end of  `cim-subset-hotfixed.ttl`